 Inspect AI

-How whatif uses Inspect AI
+How whatifd uses Inspect AI

-For each (original_output, replayed_output) pair, whatif:
+For each (original_output, replayed_output) pair, whatifd:

 1. Constructs an Inspect AI Sample (input + target).